 Terms and Conditions

 Betterment.com is operated by Betterment LLC, an SEC Registered Investment Advisor.
 Securities products are offered to clients of Betterment LLC by Betterment Securities, a registered broker dealer and member of FINRA/SIPC.
-All securities transactions for Betterment customers are conducted in accordance with the customer agreements effective March 29, 2016, and all securities transactions for Betterment Institutional customers as conducted in accordance with the institutional customer agreements effective March 29, 2016.
+All securities transactions for Betterment customers are conducted in accordance with the customer agreements effective July 26, 2017, and all securities transactions for Betterment for Advisors customers as conducted in accordance with the institutional customer agreements effective August 3, 2017.
 Securities transactions for 401(k) plans are conducted in accordance with the service agreements between Betterment and plan sponsors.
 Betterment LLC’s Form ADV Part 2 may be found here.
-Betterment’s joint account agreement can be found here.

 In general, references to “Betterment” on this website refer to “Betterment LLC”.
-However, for purposes of this Terms and Conditions page alone, the term “Betterment” refers collectively to Betterment LLC, Betterment Securities, Betterment for Business LLC, their respective affiliates, and their partners.
+However, for purposes of this Terms and Conditions page alone, the term “Betterment” refers collectively to Betterment LLC, Betterment Securities, Betterment for Advisors, Betterment for Business LLC, their respective affiliates, and their partners.

 The most recent Statement of Financial Condition for Betterment Securities is available for download.